Christabel Marshall

-Biography
+Family

 Born in Exeter, she was the youngest of nine children of Emma Marshall, née Martin (1828–1899), novelist, and Hugh Graham Marshall (c.1825–1899), manager of the West of England Bank.
 She changed her name on her conversion to Catholicism in adulthood.

+Education

 Having taken a BA in Modern History at Somerville College, Oxford, Marshall became the secretary to Mrs Humphry Ward, Lady Randolph Churchill and, occasionally, to her son Winston Churchill.

+Career and relationships

-In order to pursue her aim of becoming a dramatist, Marshall went on the stage for three years to learn stagecraft, and occasionally acted as secretary to Ellen Terry.
+In order to pursue her aim of becoming a dramatist, Marshall went on the stage for three years to learn stagecraft, briefly using the stage name Joanna Willett in 1903.
+She occasionally worked as secretary to Ellen Terry and travelled to America with Terry in 1907.
 She lived with Terry's daughter Edith Craig from 1899 to Craig's death in 1947.
-They lived together at Smith Square and then 31 Bedford Street, Covent Garden as well as Priest's House, Tenterden, Kent.
+They lived together at Smith Square, and then 31 Bedford Street, Covent Garden as well as Priest's House, Tenterden, Kent.
 Their relationship became temporarily strained when Craig received, and accepted, a marriage proposal from the composer Martin Shaw in 1903, and Marshall attempted suicide.

-In 1916 Marshall and Craig were joined by the artist Clare 'Tony' Atwood, living in a ménage à trois until Craig died in 1947, according to Michael Holroyd in his book A Strange Eventful History.
-In 1900 Marshall published her first novel, The Crimson Weed, which takes its title from a transformation of the traditional symbol of the red rose.
+In 1916, Marshall and Craig were joined by the artist Clare 'Tony' Atwood, living in a ménage à trois, until Craig died in 1947, according to Michael Holroyd in his book A Strange Eventful History.
+In 1900, Marshall published her first novel, The Crimson Weed, which takes its title from a transformation of the traditional symbol of the red rose.
 A feminist, in 1909 she joined the Women's Social and Political Union (WSPU), having previously worked for the Women Writers' Suffrage League and the Actresses' Franchise League.

-In 1909 Marshall turned Cicely Hamilton's short story How The Vote Was Won into a play that became popular with women's suffrage groups throughout the United Kingdom.
+In 1909, Marshall turned her friend Cicely Hamilton's short story How The Vote Was Won into a play, and it became popular with women's suffrage groups throughout the United Kingdom and a "box office triumph."
 Also in 1909, Marshall joined a WSPU deputation to the House of Commons of the United Kingdom, contributing an article Why I Went on the Deputation to the journal Votes for Women in July 1909.
-In November 1909 Marshall appeared as the woman-soldier Hannah Snell in Cicely Hamilton's Pageant of Great Women, directed by Edith Craig.
+In November 1909, Marshall appeared as the woman-soldier Hannah Snell in Hamilton's Pageant of Great Women, directed by Craig.
 With Hamilton she also wrote The Pot and the Kettle (1909), and with Charles Thursby, The Coronation (1912).
 In May 1911 her play The First Actress was one of the three plays in the first production of Craig's theatre society, the Pioneer Players.
 Marshall's plays Macrena and On the East Side were produced by the Pioneer Players, as well as her translation (with Marie Potapenko) of The Theatre of the Soul by Nikolai Evreinov.